gtech-mulearn/IEEE-LAUNCHPAD/profiles/abygeorge@mulearn.md

 #### Career Plan:

--In the immediate term, my primary focus is to secure a position as a junior developer in a reputable organization.
+- In the immediate term, my primary focus is to secure a position as a junior developer in a reputable organization.
 By joining a dynamic team, I aim to gain hands-on experience and further develop my technical skills in web development and software engineering.
--My long-term goal is to evolve into a proficient full-stack developer with expertise in a wide range of technologies.
+- My long-term goal is to evolve into a proficient full-stack developer with expertise in a wide range of technologies.

 #### Thoughts on Kerala's Tech Ecosystem: